arkade-os/arkd/README.md

 * mutinynet
 * mainnet

-and makes use of [arkd-wallet](./pkg/arkd-wallet/), an onchain wallet based on NBXplorer, as liquidity provider and optionally also as signer.
+and makes use of [arkd-wallet](./pkg/arkd-wallet/), an on-chain wallet based on NBXplorer, as liquidity provider and optionally also as signer.

 ## Usage Documentation